Regular school attendance

 Good attendance helps your child to build firm and positive friendships with other children and good relationships with their teachers.
 Regular attendance at school helps them to learn and make good progress, as their learning journey is continuous and follows a logical sequence.
 Good attendance from Nursery upwards builds good habits that will pay dividends as they move through our school and onto middle school, high school and beyond.

-At St. George's we record details of all children’s attendance and absence at school.
-We must do so at the beginning of morning and afternoon sessions.
-If your child is absent, you must tell the school why immediately.
+If your child is absent, you must contact the school office on the day.
 You can do this by phoning 01527 62263 or emailing: [email protected]

 The school will record any absences.
 The Local Authority will receive this information for each child.
 The Department of Education also receives weekly attendance data for the school.

 How to prevent your child from missing school

 Missing too many days of school also causes difficulties with forming strong friendships with their classmates because they are missing out on experiences they could share and enjoy together with their friends.